githubEdit

 SIRT/CSIRT (Security Incident Response Team/Computer SIRT)

 SIRT and CSIRT are activated for high-severity incidents (e.g., breaches, ransomware).
 In practice, the terms SIRT and CSIRT are often used interchangeably.
-However, SIRT might focus on broader security incidents (physical, insider threats) while CSIRT is more explicitly IT/digital-focused (e.g., malware, hacking).
+However, SIRT might focus on broader security incidents (e.g., physical security and insider threats) while CSIRT is more explicitly IT/digital-focused (e.g., malware and hacking threats).

-How SOC and CSIRT/SIRT Fit Together in Organizations:
+How SOC and SIRT/CSIRT fit together in organizations

 Feature